 - Provide proof that you are proficient in English.

-Since all students are expected to have a good command of the English language, international students whose native language is not English must prove proficiency through either the Test of English as a Foreign Language (TOEFL) or the academic format of the International English Language Testing System (IELTS).
+Since all students are expected to have a good command of the English language, international students whose native language is not English must prove proficiency through one of the testing platforms accepted by the University of Kansas.

 About the tests: